Need help understanding the DOL Fiduciary Rule?

 How does the rule impact retirement investors?

-Financial firms are starting to adjust their advice, service, and product offerings ahead of the rule’s applicability date, which, for most aspects of the rule, is scheduled for April 10, 2017.
+Financial firms are starting to adjust their advice, service, and product offerings ahead of the rule’s applicability date, which, for most aspects of the rule, was initially scheduled for April 10, 2017, but has since been delayed until at least June 9, 2017.
 Rather than take away services from our retirement clients, we plan to give you more tools and education - to provide more guidance and advice-oriented solutions for retirement investors of all abilities and sizes.
 These include various ways to have relationships with knowledgeable people at our branch locations across the country, on the phone, and online.

 TD Ameritrade is also among the companies taking steps to be even more transparent, including making some changes in the ways we offer retirement advice to you, our clients.

 You may not even notice some of the changes, but suffice to say we're taking the necessary steps to ensure we comply with the new rule.
 Please note that clients who are purely self-directed will see little impact.

 Curious if this new ruling is going to cost you anything?
 We don’t anticipate any extra cost to you, the investor, due to the new rule.

 Why did the DOL create this new rule?

 The fiduciary rule is a key part of the Obama White House’s “Middle Class Economics” initiative.
 The DOL wants to reassure investors that there’s a level playing field, and that you can know the retirement-related investment advice you receive is in your best interest and not necessarily in the interest of the person giving the advice.
 Think of it as a 'you first' policy.